 Prepare the tomato sauce: clean the garlic and fry it in a pan without making it darken.
 Combine chopped mint leaves, the chili, the raisins and pine nuts; then add the tomato.
 Season with salt, Deglaze with white wine and allow to evaporate the alcohol part.
 Cook for five minutes; then add the meatballs, cover and cook for 10 minutes, until the sauce will not be dense and flavorful.
 I suggest you prepare these meatballs with a few hours in advance and then warm up all over very low heat: are going to be even tastier.
 The aromatic rice type usually accompany jasmine or basmati, simply boiled.
 Bon appétit!

-THE PAIRING: Franciacorta DOCG Brut Rosé Cantine Barone Pizzini.
+MATCHING: Franciacorta DOCG Brut Rosé Cantine Barone Pizzini.
 A pink classic method, produced with Pinot Noir, combining a nice sour plot a discreet body.
 After fermentation, This wine is matured for six months in barrique and steel, then refines in bottle on yeast for between thirty and forty months.
-Ribes, Blueberry and pink are the main fragrances, with a flavor that makes pairing it with these meatballs.
+Ribes, Blueberry and pink are the main fragrances, accompanied by a flavor that makes the combination with these meatballs pleasant.